 Once you have traveled, the voyage never ends, but is played out over and over again in the quiestest chambers.
 The mind can never break off from the journey.

 ~ Pat Conroy

 True to the quote, I wrote this post in a sleeper bus on our way to Mui Ne from Ho Chi Minh City.
 I can’t get my mind off our next adventure.

 Many of my friends wonder how I get to go to places they dreamed about.
 I guess most of the time, the wrong impression gets in the way that I can afford a lavish lifestyle and have riches to spend on luxury travels.
-In truth, i still work an 8-5 job (9:30-6:30 in my case) or more and rely on holidays and weekends and paid leaves.
+In truth, I still work an 8-5 job or more and rely on holidays and weekends and paid leaves.
 I get stressed out most of the time, yet it keeps me sane that I have a journey to look forward to at the end of the month.

 I still have bills to pay and savings to worry about, but all the extra funds are well budgeted for emergency, insurance, investments and leisure.
 We live and breathe an epic quote, we gotta work hard and travel harder.
 Hard earned money deserves some conversion worthy trip, yes?
 How about Indonesia, Iran or Vietnam, for your one-day millionaire shenanigans?
 We go distance by our own pockets to relieve ourselves from the hectic city life.